slash122/MilAir-Classifier/README.md

-# MilAir-Classifier
+### MilAir-Classifier
-Military aircraft classifier made with Tensorflow and Google colab
+Neural netowrk made in TensorFlow trained to classify aircrafts on satellite images.